Hilbert modules associated to parabolically induced representations of semisimple Lie groups: Images of Images of C*r(G)

 Since $P$ is amenable, all its actions are.
-The Imprimitivity Theorem implies that the action of $G$ on $G/P$ is Morita-equivalent to the one of $P$ on $G/G$ \cite{CAD}, hence amenable too \cite{JeanetClaire}.
+The Imprimitivity Theorem implies that the action of $G$ on $G/P$ is Morita-equivalent to the one of $P$ on $G/G$, hence amenable too (see \cite{CAD} and \cite{JeanetClaire}).
 It follows that $C(G/P)\rtimes G$ is isomorphic to $C(G/P)\rtimes_r G$, where $C^*_r(G)$ acts naturally.
-The situation is summed up in the following diagramm.
+The situation is summed up in the following diagram